Seeking to Understand Families As They Are

 3. Effectively reduces disparities in access to support.

-Practice Pause: Seeking to Understand Families Is Appreciating Diversity in Families
+Practice Pause: Seeking to Understand Families Is Appreciating the Variety of Families That Come for Services

 To learn more about your family partnership practices, download and complete the Family Partnership Checklist for the Behavioral Health Workforce.
 Click here: to access the National Family Support Technical Assistance Center’s Family Partnership Checklist for the Behavioral Health Workforce.